VietDH1004/Project_OOP/README.md

   - Phan Đức Trí - ITCSIU22151
   - Hà Minh Trí - ITCSIU22194
   - Nguyễn Anh Trí - ITCSIU22152
-- As we already informed you that we have been doing and uploading on Google Drive due to our lack of git use. but we have our friends help us last night to manage and push the project on Git Hub on time.
-We also uploaded the new report.
+- As we already informed you that we have been doing and uploading on Google Drive due to our lack of git use. but we had our friends help us last night to manage and push the project on Git Hub on time.
+- We also uploaded the new report.